Vespa T5: Engine

 The T5 exceeded a top speed of 100 km per hour, as standard, and compared favorably to the Vespa PX200; but its dependence on higher revs and relative lack of torque made it pale in adverse conditions, and/or with a pillion.

-In the UK, and some entry-level Spanish and Italian models, premixing of 2 stroke oil was required; on French and German (and as an option in others) markets, autolube was standard, and accompanied by an electric start setup not available on base models.
+In the UK, and some entry-level Spanish and Italian models, premixing of 2-stroke oil was required; on French and German (and as an option in others) markets, autolube was standard, and accompanied by an electric start setup not available on base models.

 The Vespa T5 had CDI ignition.
 Depending on the market, it either had no battery and all electrical components were powered by magneto after starting the engine.
-(UK, base models in Spain and Italy), or if a battery was fitted, it had an electric starter, and fuel gauge, as well as horn, were powered directly by DC (battery).
+(UK, base models in Spain and Italy), Or if a battery was fitted, it had an electric starter, a fuel gauge, as well as a horn, which were powered directly by DC (battery).

 Body

 Like classic Vespas, the scooter had full steel body panels and weighed around 112 kg dry.
 The engine was housed in the rear right side on a swing-arm and the left side housed a spare wheel.
 The rear brake was operated by a right foot pedal.

 The T5 was sold in three generations: